BL-MSCH-C220/Exercise-3-4-Shaders/README.md

 In `res://Game.tscn`, select the Background node.
 In the Inspector panel, select CanvasItem->Material->Material: New Shader Material.
+Save the shader as `res://Effects/Game.gdshader`.
 Then Edit the new Shader Material and add a New Shader.
 Edit that Shader and paste the following into the shader editor that appears at the bottom of the window:
 ```
 // Fireworks shader
 // Based on shadertoy shader by Martijn Steinrucken aka BigWings - 2015